 Co-operative Education provide students with real-world work experiences with leading businesses throughout the United States.
 These opportunities are the perfect time for students to “test” out their major(s) and discover which type(s) of work they most enjoy.
 Because our employer partners pay students real money, they assign students real work (versus just “busy work”) and that experience provides Lindner students with a huge competitive advantage when they enter the workforce.
 Because different employers and industries have different staffing needs throughout the year, cooperative education (co-ops) may be part-time, full-time, or during various terms.

 To help students develop professionally and gain leadership experience, the college encourages all students to become active in one or more of the many professional and social organizations that exist in the college and on the campus.

 The degree of bachelor of business administration is granted to those who complete satisfactorily the required course work for the specified degree, with university, college, major and minor grade point averages of 2.0 or better.
 This includes the university’s general education requirements.
-All students must meet the residency requirements of the college and must contract for graduation.
+All students must meet the residency requirements of the college (50% of business courses in the last 30 hours of your degree must be taken in residence) and must contract for graduation with an academic advisor.

 Students may apply online at Admissions.
 Lindner admits transfer students to begin in each academic term.

 UC has developed clear pathways (articulation agreements) between select associate degrees at partner institutions and compatible bachelor’s degrees at UC.
 Each pathway includes a Transfer Degree Map that offers a semester-by-semester course comparison to assist with your transfer planning.

 The following institutions have Transfer Degree Maps for this major:

 - Chatfield College